(hye droks ee KLOR oh kwin)

 Concerns related to adverse effects:

 • Cardiovascular effects: Cardiomyopathy resulting in cardiac failure, sometimes fatal, has been reported with high daily doses; discontinue treatment if signs and symptoms of cardiomyopathy occur.
+In a scientific statement from the American Heart Association, hydroxychloroquine has been determined to be an agent that may either cause direct myocardial toxicity or exacerbate underlying myocardial dysfunction (magnitude: major) (AHA [Page 2016]).
 Consider chronic toxicity if conduction disorders (eg, bundle branch block, atrioventricular heart block) as well as biventricular hypertrophy are diagnosed.
 May also cause arrhythmia.

 • Extrapyramidal reactions: Extrapyramidal reactions have been reported; symptoms may persist after discontinuation.